EntropicEffect/dendritic_backprop/README.md

 It's been a while since I looked at the code, so I'm slowly going to document the code a bit.

+TODO:

+ -- Document code

+ -- Make sure results in paper can be reliably replicated

+ -- Implementation in PyTorch